-This deductible is based on an accumulation period of a calendar year, and you and your family must satisfy new deductibles each year.
+These deductibles are based on an accumulation period of a calendar year, and you must satisfy new deductibles each year.
 Only covered medical expenses can be used to satisfy a deductible.
-Prescription drug copays do not apply to Major Medical deductibles.
+Prescription drug co-pays do not apply to Major Medical deductibles.
+Calendar year deductibles do not apply to office visits with a PPO provider.